Welcome to Clayton High School

 The electronics shop was also completed in 1966.
 Mr. Jesse Grissom, a bricklaying teacher, and his students built and moved into the present masonry shop during the 1972-73 school year.In 1977, Building "D" was completed and included the math and science departments, as well as the student lounge.
 In the fall of 1982,the student lounge was converted into the "Focus" room and the lunchroom was enlarged and air-conditioned.

 The late 1990's brought forth the expansion of student and faculty parking, new playing fields, and three additions to the main building.
 In 1998, Clayton High School underwent major renovations and construction.
 A two story, u-shaped wing was added to the end of the building adjourning "C" and "D" halls.
 This new hall housed the English and Foreign Language departments, as well as the journalism rooms.
 A new media center was also constructed at this time, as well as a new lunchroom.
 The entire building was air-conditioned with the exception of the "old gym," which was air conditioned during the spring of 2004.

-The current gymnasium opened in December of 2003, making it the first room on campus in over a decade that is capable of holding the entire student body.
-This state of the art gymnasium sits on former athletic fields and required that new fields be constructed.
+The current gymnasium, named after former basketball coach Jeff Adams, opened in December of 2003.
+This gymnasium sits on former athletic fields and required that new fields be constructed.
 In addition to the gym, this building supports many classrooms.

 The school also acquired the former Champion Textile building and property that is adjacent to the main campus on Robertson Street in the late 1990's.This site houses the softball field, and the building serves as a storage facility for Johnston County Schools.
 Many people looked toward this site for future Clayton High School expansion, and they didn't have to look long.

-In August of 2006, Clayton High School celebrated the opening of its newest addition, a 30 classroom wing, which houses approximately 700 Freshmen in what we have named our Freshman Academy.
+In August of 2006, Clayton High School celebrated the opening of its newest addition, a 30 classroom wing, which houses approximately 700 students.